Mistake #2: Not Doing Your Homework

 Entry Requirements: Different culinary schools offer varying degrees of difficulty for getting in.
 Do you need a high school diploma?
 Is it a traditional four-year university with entrance exams?
 You’ll also want to watch out for large fees associated with applying, as this might indicate a less-than-reputable school.

 Program Length: Culinary schools typically range from nine months to four years.
-If you are looking at a longer program, make sure there is some sort of Associate or Bachelor’s degree at the end.
+If you are looking at a longer program, ensure there is some Associate or Bachelor’s degree at the end.

 Class Schedule: Day, night, and flexible classes are common in culinary school.
 Make sure you can juggle school, work, and life.